ZoneIn Privacy Policy

 |---|---|

-| Local app data | Local schedules, sessions, override records, configuration, Screen Time tokens, local app/extension state, dashboard summaries, and limited local diagnostics remain on your device until you delete them, delete your account through the in-app flow once implemented, clear app data if the app provides that option, or uninstall the app.
-Some iOS-managed data may also be governed by iOS behavior. |
+| Local app data | Local schedules, sessions, override records, configuration, Screen Time tokens, app-extension coordination state, dashboard summaries, and local operational diagnostics remain on your device until deleted, cleared through available app or device controls, or removed by iOS behavior. |

 | RevenueCat data | Retained according to RevenueCat’s retention policy and legal obligations.
 RevenueCat may retain purchase and customer records needed for receipt validation, fraud prevention, support, accounting, and legal compliance. |